taminomara/yuio/docs/source/by_example/parsers.rst

 Annotating type hints
 ---------------------

-Type hints offer a more concise way to build a parser.
+Type hints offer a concise way to build a parser.
 However, they're less expressive when it comes to constraints or validation.
-You'll have to use :class:`typing.Annotated` to inject parsers that don't map directly to types:
+You'll have to use :obj:`typing.Annotated` to inject parsers that don't map directly to types:

 .. code-block:: python